llambiel/letsecureme/post.md

     fi
     nginx -t && nginx -s reload

-A daily cron will trigger our script:
+A daily cron will trigger our script.
+To set up the crontab open it...

     sudo crontab -e

-and add the following line:
+and add a line with the `@daily` macro:

     @daily /path/to/renewCerts.sh

+Save and quit your editor.
 Don't forget to set the script executable using:

     chmod +x /path/to/renewCerts.sh

+Congaratulations!
+You can now server your content through HTTPS with a valid certificate which will renew automatically.

-Now that our website is being served over HTTPS, let's check the grade we get using a default SSL/TLS configuration: [SSL analyser](https://www.ssllabs.com/ssltest/)
+Still, if you check your grade get using the default SSL/TLS configuration on [SSL analyser](https://www.ssllabs.com/ssltest/), the result is not really good.

-The result's not so good.
-Let's pimp a bit our Nginx config to improve our rating:
+Let's pimp a bit our Nginx config to improve our rating!

 ## Nginx SSL/TLS hardening

-Remove the actual config in `/etc/nginx/conf.d/default.conf` and replace it by the block below:
+Remove the actual config in `/etc/nginx/conf.d/default.conf` and replace it by the block below.
+Remember to modifiy the block with your own domain name:

     server {
         listen 80;